jennraeross/dnd-homebrew/clericDomains/mercury.md

 _6th-level Mercury feature_

-You can use a weapon with the _light_ property as a spellcasting focus for your cleric spells.
-Additionally, if you take the Disengage or Dodge action, you may make a weapon attack or cast a cantrip as a bonus action.
+If you take the Disengage or Dodge action, as a bonus action you can cast a cantrip which has a casting time of one action or make a weapon attack.
+If said weapon attack is made with a light melee weapon you are holding in one hand, you can also make an attack with a different light melee weapon you are holding in your other hand.
+You do not add your ability modifier to the damage of the second attack.

 ### Divine Strike